stiglyt/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

     ![The four settings updated above have their values displayed and are highlighted on the application settings blade.](media/application-settings-values.png "Application settings")

-11. Select **Save** on the toolbar of the Configuration blade to save the updated application settings.
+11. Select **Save** on the Configuration blade's toolbar to save the updated application settings.

     ![The Save button is highlighted on the toolbar of the Configuration blade.](media/application-settings-toolbar-save.png "Save")